 When working moves in cave problems, you may find yourself repeatedly falling on your back.
 It's nice if your landing zone has some cushion to it.
 In terms of foam, open-cell foam feels softer but must be balanced with closed-cell foam for longer falls from higher up.
 Our favorite pads for repeated low falls are the Mad Rock R3 and Organic Simple.
 The R3 is filled with soft bits of recycled foam that cushions low falls especially well.

 A unique and highly appreciated aspect of the Simple pad is that it performs very well on both high and low falls.
 Of all the pads tested, this one's foam hits that sweet spot best of all.
-Organic fans praise the foam this company utilizes, and after testing, we understand why.
-The Black Diamond Impact feels quite soft right out the box, plenty plush for short falls on your back, but we are concerned that it could become too soft after just a few seasons.
+Organic fans praise the foam this company utilizes; after testing, we understand why.
+The Black Diamond Impact feels quite soft right out of the box, plenty plush for short falls on your back, but we are concerned that it could become too soft after just a few seasons.
 The huge Metolius Magnum uses a 3-layer foam system, with a thick layer of compressible open-cell foam sandwiched between two thinner layers of firmer foam.
 This creates a great balance for low-ball action while allowing for durability and foam longevity, even though the Magnum is only 4" thick.

-When brand new, Mad Rock's Mad Pad, Triple Mad Pad, and Duo were stiffer than we liked for low, jarring, on your back type falls.
+When brand new, Mad Rock's Mad Pad, Triple Mad Pad, and Duo were stiffer than we liked for low, jarring, on-your-back type falls.

 Uneven Terrain Test